Streaming Generalized Cross Entropy: Discussion

-Indeed, the relation between GME and Stre-GCE can be seen as a specific application of the MEP methods at different \emph{time scales}.
-In physical terms, the assumption (\ref{eq: consistency constraints GME}), which replaces some variables with associated first moments, is valid under certain conditions that often involve the characteristic time scales of the model (e.g., thermalization time).
+We have considered a ``hybrid'' approach through blocks, in order to interpolate between Stre-GCE ($g=1$) and standard GME ($g=n$).
+Indeed, the relationship between GME and Stre-GCE can be seen as a specific application of the MEP methods at different \emph{time scales}.
+In physical terms, the assumption (\ref{eq: consistency constraints GME}) of variables being replaced by their associated first moments, is valid under certain conditions, often including the characteristic time scales of the model (e.g., thermalization time).
 Hence, blocks at $g\notin\{1,n\}$ represent a new approach to deal with the notion of \emph{metastability} also discussed in a different framework in \cite{Angelelli2017,AK2016b}.

-We stress that, in applications, streaming blocks are not only an additional tool to refine the algorithm, but can characterize specific models where data are acquired in clusters arriving in a sequential way.
-In order to make the process monotonic, one could also insert a control step in the Stre-GCE algorithm when the data acquisition is terminating, namely, choose to update or not the distribution on the basis of the amount of entropy produced or on the root-mean-square error: we will consider this approach in a separate paper.
+We stress that, in applications, streaming blocks are not only an additional tool to refine the algorithm, but can characterize specific models where data clusters add in a sequential way.

-Finally, as can be expected from the broad scope of applicability of entropy-based methods, the results are not compromised by multicollinearity in contrast to other recursive approaches.